-The Student Code of Conduct is a statement of the Kaiser Permanente School of Allied Health Sciences of expectations regarding student standards of conduct, both academic and non-academic, and is adapted from the California Code of Regulations, Title 5, § 41301, Standards for Student Conduct.
+The Student Code of Conduct is a statement of the Kaiser Permanente School of Allied Health Sciences of expectations regarding student standards of conduct, both academic and non-academic, and is guided by the California Education Code.
 Students are expected to obey all laws and KPSAHS policies and regulations.
 Students shall be subject to discipline for violation of these laws, policies, and regulations.
 Student misconduct may also be subject to other regulations of KPSAHS, including, but not limited to regulations regarding complaints of harassment and discrimination.